 You can require members to enter a validation code in a CAPTCHA form before they are able to execute certain actions, such as commenting, signing up, inviting others, and more.
 This may be a useful tool to add additional security to your network, and makes it difficult for bots to spam your site.

 ReCaptcha is a similar method for validating that a member is human.
-To use reCAPTCHA you will have to create an account at https://www.google.com/recaptcha and input your Public and Private Keys into the text boxes.
-For more detailed instructions on how to set up ReCaptcha, please see our Setting up reCAPTCHA article.
+To use reCAPTCHA you will have to create an account at https://www.google.com/recaptcha , or log in if you have an account, https://www.google.com/recaptcha/admin#list and input your domain.
+Choose the reCAPTCHA v2.
+Copy your Public and Private Keys and paste them in your SocialEngine Admin panel input boxes.

 You can choose to allow HTML in comments.
 By default, members may not enter any HTML tags in comments.
 If you want to allow specific tags, you can enter them below (separated by commas).
 Example: b, img, a, embed, font.
 We recommend that you only allow this for trusted member levels as HTML can be used for nefarious purposes.